-- 1) if tThe position is in the same or comparable classification as the employee's employee's existing position., tThe employee has attained regular status. - 2) - The incumbent must meet or exceed standards in performance and is in good standing as an employee with the District. - 3) and tThe employee meets the minimum qualifications of the new position.
+- 1) The position is in the same or comparable classification as the employee's existing position. - 2) The incumbent must meet or exceed standards in performance and is in good standing as an employee with the District. - 3) The employee meets the minimum qualifications of the new position.